lgray52/CapstoneProject/README.md

 ### Notes for document

-* Material used for 2x4s is birch
+* Material used for 2x4s is birch instead of the pine that will be used in real life
 * Actual dimensions for 2 x 4 is 1.5 x 3.5in which was accounted for in design

 ### References